Treating Runner’s Knee With Physical Therapy

 Physical therapy plays a crucial role in managing runner’s knee by reducing pain, improving knee function, and addressing underlying biomechanical issues.
 Here are some of the benefits of physical therapy on runner’s knee.

 • Pain Management—Modalities such as ultrasound, electrical stimulation, dry needling, and ice therapy can help reduce inflammation and alleviate pain in the knee joint.
+However, it’s important to address misconceptions and myths about dry needling, such as the belief that it is exclusively for athletes.

 • Strengthening Exercises — Strengthening exercises for the quadriceps, hamstrings, and hip muscles can correct muscle imbalances and improve knee stability.
 These exercises can include squats, lunges, leg presses, and hip abduction movements.